balena-os/jetson-flash/docs/jetson-xavier.md

-# Instructions for the Jetson AGX Xavier
+# Instructions for the Jetson SRD3 Xavier AGX

 <img src="images/jetson-xavier.jpg">

-These are the flashing instructions for the Jetson AGX Xavier.
+These are the flashing instructions for the Jetson SRD3 Xavier AGX.
 For the list of other balena-supported Jetson devices [See here](../README.md#instructions).

 ## L4T/balenaOS/jetson-flash compatibility